 As discussed in the Community Facilities element, providing park and open space facilities is a shared federal, state, County, and municipal responsibility.
-According to the 2017 Caroline County Recreation and Parks Land Preservation, Recreation and Open Space Plan (LPPRP), the park and recreation goal is 30 acres per 1,000 residents.
-It would be misleading to assume this performance goal is solely the responsibility of the Town, whose population is less than four percent of that of the County.
-The Caroline County LPPRP reports Denton's local resources to include 66 acres of recreation land or about 13 acres per thousand population.
+According to the 2022 Caroline County Recreation and Park Department's Land Preservation, Recreation, and Open Space Plan (LPPRP), the park and recreation goal is 30 acres per 1,000 residents.
+It would be misleading to assume this performance goal is solely the responsibility of the Town, whose population is approximately fourteen percent of that of the County.
+The 2022 Caroline County LPPRP reports Denton's local resources to include 62.5 acres of recreation and resource land or about 13 acres per thousand population.
 The State-owned Martinak State Park adds 105 acres to this total, for a total of 171 acres.
 Considering that Denton currently provides 13 acres per thousand population, the Town is well above the ten-acre per 1,000 population observed in data from 1,053 park and recreation agencies across the United States, published by the National Parks and Recreation Association in their 2020 NRPA Agency Performance Review.
 Based on a municipal goal of providing parkland at a ratio of ten acres per thousand, there is adequate existing park and recreation land for both projected growth scenarios.